tjburns08/knn_sleepwalk/README.md

 The motivation for this wrapper comes from previous work I've done on the quality of dimension reduction embeddings for cytometry data, which you can view [here](https://tjburns08.github.io/tjb_dimr_talk.pdf).
 Simply put, some users in the cytometry field like to gate or cluster directly on the embeddings.
 This re-working of sleepwalk allows these users to gain additional intuition around whether this is a good idea for the data in question and/or a particular cell subset.

-In the image below, notice that the k-nearest neighbors of a given cell in the embedding space (left) is very different than the k-nearest neighbors of the same cell in the original feature space.
-If you want to gate or cluster directly on the embedding, these visualizations are critical to understanding how small to partition, if at all.
+In the image below, notice that the k-nearest neighbors of a given cell in the embedding space (left) is very different than the k-nearest neighbors of the same cell in the original feature space (right).
+If you want to gate or cluster directly on the embedding, these visualizations are critical to understanding how small to partition the embedding, if at all.

 ![](tsne_knn.png)